 I also have a few Instant Pot rice recipes, and this is a family favorite.
 These are also great to roll up in a burrito with enchilada sauce on top!

 Quinoa can sometimes be pricey, however it has a lot of health benefits to it, including lots of protein!
 It does have an earthy flavor, but is quite delicious served either savory or sweet.
-To make quinoa a cheap healthy food, shop either in the bulk section of your grocery stores or purchase from a warehouse store like Costco.
+To make quinoa a cheap healthy food on a budget, shop either in the bulk section of your grocery stores or purchase from a warehouse store like Costco.

 Bulgur can often be used in place of rice, but I am not very familiar with this grain.
 Friends, the options are endless when it comes to cheap healthy foods like grains!
 Lets move on 🙂